Kevin-Sangeelee/PublicSuffixList/README.md

 Using a tree allows us to store and search the list of ~9000 entries quickly when processing large numbers of URLs.

-The API to check a URL for is: -
+The API to check the host/domain part of a URL is: -
 ```
     // public_suffix_list.dat comes from https://publicsuffix.org/